Independent Scotch Whisky Bottlers Available in Israel

 Gordan & McPhail

 Gordon & MacPhail is one of the oldest independent bottlers and distillers of Scotch Whisky, founded in 1895, where they set up a corner of their grocers shop on South Street in Elgin, selling their own Blended Whisky as well as bottles of whisky taken from casks from various malt distilleries.
-They are located in Elgin in the north-east of Scotland.
-It is owned by the Urquhart Family.
+The company and specialist whisky shop are still located in Elgin in the north-east of Scotland.
+It is privately owned by the Urquhart Family.

 Although I greatly appreciate their historic role in establishing Single Malt Whisky as a category of whisky in its own right, I have no time for G&M products.
 Everything I've ever bought from them in the past 20 years has been disappointing to awful.
 Because of the fame and variety of bottles from rare distilleries, I was always retrying them, hoping to strike lucky.
 The last bottle I bought was 2016.
 Never again.